 Phew.
 It was a busy end of the year for me.
 We finished a big home renovation project and consolidated two households, all in time to host family for the holidays.
 But that meant my self-imposed editorial calendar went right out the window.
 Not something I advocate, but hey, sometimes it happens.

-To start the year right, I’ve contributed a new piece to the Agency Post blog.
+To start the year right, I’ve contributed a new piece to the HubSpot blog.
 This one on the mindset necessary to win that big client this year.
 You can link to the post here but I’ve also included it below.

 The beginning of a new year is a great time to set positive intentions, such as gearing yourself up to reel in a big, game-changing client.
 It’s a daunting challenge for any agency, but it is particularly challenging if you’re a small- to mid-sized shop.
 You have to work that much harder to differentiate yourself and get the attention of the